-Shortly after completing his sixth novel, Ray Robertson suffered from a depression of suicidal intensity.
-Soon after recovering, he felt compelled to try and answer two of the biggest questions we can ask.
+Shortly after completing his sixth novel, Ray Robertson suffered a depression of suicidal intensity.
+Central to his recovery was the decision to try and answer two of the biggest questions we can ask.
 What makes humans happy?
 And what makes a life worth living?